Nestvold/DAT250/dat250-expass2.md

 [Link to Experiment 2: Banking/Credit Card example JPA](https://github.com/Nestvold/expass2/tree/master/eclipselink/jpa-basic/src/main/java/no/hvl/dat250/jpa/creditCard)

 ## 3: Inspection of Database
-When inspecting the database i used IntelliJ's JPA Structure tool to see the different databases and their connections as shown above.
+When inspecting the database I used IntelliJ's JPA Structure tool to see the different databases and their connections as shown above.

 ## 4: Pending issues
+Im pretty sure I messed up the CreditCard database, I had some issues regarding running the program after a while when starting on exercise 2.
+Forunatly I screenshotted the JpaTest etc. before this happend.